AURIGNY AIR SERVICES LIMITED

 Personal data, or personal information, means any information relating to an identified or identifiable individual.
 It does not include data where no natural person can be identified from the data.

-We may collect, store, and use information about your name, title, residential address, telephone, fax, and email, gender, nationality, passport or other recognised personal ID card numbers and details, occupation and employer, public positions held, place of birth, date of birth, marital status, verified identification, credit/debit card, bank or other payment details, travel history including information related to your flights and any services booked in connection with your flights, information you provide about any person you have nominated in your Aurigny Frequent Flyer account, travel preferences, information about your purchase of products and services from our trusted partners, your use of our website, file notes, minutes or correspondence, and your location information.
+We may collect, store, and use information, including but not limited to your name, title, passwords, residential address, telephone, fax, and email, gender, nationality, passport or other recognised personal ID card numbers and details, occupation and employer, public positions held, place of birth, date of birth, marital status, verified identification, credit/debit card, bank or other payment details, travel history including information related to your flights and any services booked in connection with your flights, information you provide about any person you have nominated in your Aurigny Frequent Flyer account, travel preferences, information about your purchase of products and services from our trusted partners, your use of our website, file notes, minutes or correspondence, and your location information.

 Sensitive information is known as Special Category Data.
-We may also collect, store and use the following Special Category Data: Information about your health, including any medical condition, health and sickness records, information about criminal convictions, offences and allegations.
+We may also collect and store Special Category Data, including but not limited to information about your health, including any medical condition, health and sickness records and information about criminal convictions, offences and allegations.

 HOW WE COLLECT YOUR PERSONAL INFORMATION

-We collect personal data from you when you book a flight with us (either directly or indirectly through our trusted third party partners), create an Aurigny Frequent Flyer account, use our website and or other websites accessible through our website, participate in a survey or competition, or when you contact us.
+We collect personal data from you when you book a flight with us (either directly or indirectly through our trusted third party partners), create an Aurigny Frequent Flyer account, sign up for our newsletter, use our website and or other websites accessible through our website, participate in a survey or competition, or when you contact us.
+We also collect personal data in the form of CCTV images when you visit our premises or the Airport site.

-We may sometimes collect additional information from third parties including travel agents, tour operators, other airlines, next of kin, spouse/partner/family member, “trusted” sources including law enforcement agencies, credit reference agencies and public open sources.
+We may sometimes collect additional information from third parties including travel agents, tour operators, other airlines, next of kin, spouse/partner/family member, “trusted” sources including law enforcement agencies, the States of Guernsey, credit reference agencies and public open sources.

 We will collect additional personal information in the course of service-related activities throughout the period of providing services to you.